.NET 6 Web API & Entity Framework Core Jumpstart

-To this date, I was able to run five courses on web development here on Udemy about ASP.NET, single-page applications, and Angular, with a total of over 45.000 unique students and about 4.000 reviews.
+To this date, I was able to run ten courses on web development here on Udemy about ASP.NET, Blazor, single-page applications, Angular, and DevOps, with a total of over 60.000 unique students and more than 8.000 reviews.

 If you have any questions, feel free to connect.

 And if you still have any doubts, you have a 30-day money-back guarantee, no questions asked.

 So, I hope you’re ready for your new skills and your new projects! ;)

 I’m looking forward to seeing you in the course!

 Who this course is for:

 - Students who want to build professional .NET 6 web development skills.